Read our 2017 Report Card for Kustoff.

 This vote was on the Consolidated Appropriations Act, 2017, which would fund the government through the remainder of fiscal year 2017, that is, through the end of September 2017.
 Prior to this vote, this bill, H.R.
 244, was the Honoring Investments in Recruiting and Employing ...

-From Jan 2017 to Feb 2018, Kustoff missed 4 of 790 roll call votes, which is 0.5%.
-This is better than the median of 2.3% among the lifetime records of representatives currently serving.
+From Jan 2017 to Jun 2018, Kustoff missed 18 of 996 roll call votes, which is 1.8%.
+This is on par with the median of 2.4% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|